jponge/website/_posts/2022-03-09-a-workflow-for-experiments-in-git-scratchpad-branches.md

 I've recently shifted to a new workflow that allows me to make exploratory branches, keep track of all intermediate steps, and finally offer a clean pull-request when ready.

-1. I spawn a new branch off the `main` branch, and I prefix it with `scratchpad/` to signal the intent: `git switch -c scratchpad/yolo`
+1. I spawn a new branch from the `main` branch, and I prefix it with `scratchpad/` to signal the intent: `git switch -c scratchpad/yolo`
 2. I make commits as I need them (the code might even be broken!), sometimes being informative, sometimes just having `WIP` as a comment: `git commit -am 'WIP'`, `git commit -am 'Adding docs'`, etc
 3. I can move to another `scratchpad/` branch any time I need to explore another design by going back to step 1
 4. I frequently rebase on top of `main` to capture any future conflict: `git rebase origin/main`